If you want to learn how to best use protein powder to build muscle based on current research, then you need to read this article…

-So if a 170lb individual requires 170g of protein a day, and can comfortably intake 130g of protein from real food sources, then they could take one 40g scoop of protein daily regardless of if they worked out or not to help them reach their daily goal:
+So let’s say a 170lb individual requires 170g of protein a day, and can comfortably intake 130g of protein from real food sources.
+They could then take one 40g scoop of protein daily regardless of if they worked out or not to help them reach their daily goal:

 And if you needed to take more than this to reach your goal, that’s perfectly fine.
 Whatever helps you hit your daily protein target conveniently and consistently is what will be ideal.